iterative/dvc.org/content/docs/start/index.md

 <admon icon="fire">

-**New!** Once you set up your DVC project, you can interact with it from [Visual Studio Code] or using [Iterative Studio], the online UI that integrates DVC and our other data science tools.
+**New!** Once you set up a DVC project, you can work on it from the [Visual Studio Code] IDE, or online with [Iterative Studio], the web UI that integrates all of our data science tools.
 Check out [this live demo]!

 [visual studio code]: /doc/vs-code-extension
 [iterative studio]: /doc/studio